What is Noonan syndrome?

 - strongly arched (diamond-shaped) eyebrows

 - low-set ears that tilt back

 - coarse, curly hair with a low hairline at the neck

 - a short neck with extra skin folds at the back

 Some children with Noonan syndrome may experience intellectual disability or behavioural problems, such as clumsiness or irritability.

-As babies with Noonan syndrome grow, their symptoms can change, and may become less noticeable as they reach adulthood.
+As babies with Noonan syndrome grow, their symptoms can change and may become less noticeable as they reach adulthood.

-Diagnosing Noonan syndrome
+How is Noonan syndrome diagnosed?